Advanced Search

 Advanced Query Language

-To perform an advanced search, you write a search query using the StreamSets advanced query language (SAQL).
+To perform an advanced search, you write a search query using the IBM StreamSets advanced query language (SAQL).

 A search query includes one or more conditions joined by an AND or OR logical operator.
 Each condition clause uses the following syntax: